qbead/qbeadWebsite/content/book/basics.md

 This program does absolutely nothing.
-It contains two blocks (or sections) of code which start and end with the brackets `{` and `}`.
+It contains two blocks (or sections) of code which start and end with the brackets: `{` and `}`.
 For our program to do anything, we need to fill these blocks with instructions.
-The first block is called `setup` and executes only once, immediately after the device is powered up.
+The first block is called `setup` and runs only once, immediately after the device is powered up.
 This block is used for setting up any initial conditions we might require.

 Next there is the `loop` block.
 This block is executed repeatedly "in a loop", starting immediately after `setup` is done and repeating itself until the power is turned off.
 Most of our instructions will be written in this block.
-They will frequently take the form of measuring time or motion, and then producing a color or a pattern of colors depending on the SpinWheel's measurement.
+They will frequently involve measuring time or motion and then producing a color or a pattern of colors depending on the SpinWheel's measurement.

 <figure><video src="/images/bookpics/setup_loop.mp4" muted autoplay playsinline loop></video><figcaption> When you turn on the SpinWheel, `setup()` is run once and then the `loop()` block is run repeatedly until the SpinWheel is turned off. </figcaption></figure>